nicm42/100-days-of-code-v2/log 2.md

 **Day 19: 6th December 2020**
 I installed webpack into the Frontend Mentor IP address challenge, then tested out the API.
 I then went installed Jest and learnt about mocking asynch code in Jest, but established there's nothing to test yet because all I'm doing is getting some data from the API.
 I then installed Leaflet JS, but tomorrow I need to sort out a map service for it to use.

+**Day 20: 7th December 2020**
+I forgot to log that I've been keeping on with Scrimba's JavaScriptmas every day.
+I sorted out the map service for the map.
+And then sorted out the HTML and set up the CSS.
+I'm still not 100% sure how I'm going to do everything, but at least now I have an input and some outputs, so I can do the JS (and JS testing) for those.